Update master Jenkins build configurations

 I created this task so we can discuss which configurations we should be using for master.

-#1 Updated by Szilárd Páll about 6 years ago
+#1 Updated by Szilárd Páll over 6 years ago

 - adding weekly scheduled jenkins job to allow adding more/longer test configs (e.g. we have an ARM config ready to do regular build);